Pavel Popov: Biography

 On 12 June 2004, by Decree of the President of Russia No. 751, Popov was awarded the military rank of colonel general.

 In 2004, he was appointed head of the Civil Protection Academy of the Ministry of Emergency Situations and held this position until 2008.

 From 2008 to 2013, Popov served as Deputy Minister of Emergency Situations.

 According to the income statement, in 2012 Popov earned more than 5.2 million rubles.

 In 2013, he was transferred to work at the Ministry of Defense and was appointed deputy minister.
 On 31 July 2013, the Minister of Defense, Sergey Shoygu, at the visiting meeting of the Collegium of the Ministry of Defense, announced that Popov would oversee the creation of the National Defense Management Center.

 By the decree of the President of Russia, on 7 November 2013, Popov was appointed Deputy Minister of Defense Also, in connection with the appointment, he became a member of the collegium of the Russian Ministry of Defense.

 He is one of the developers of the concept for a multi-level system of permanently operating Russian Defense Control Centers.

-By the decree of the President of Russia on 11 December 2015, Popov was promoted to "General of the Army".
+By the decree of the President of Russia on 11 December 2015, Popov was promoted to General of the Army.

+On 29 August 2024, Popov was detained by Russian authorities on corruption charges.
+He was accused of misappropriating funds intended for the Patriot Park to renovate his personal proprieties, as well as coercing the park's contractors to do work on his personal properties without pay.

+Sanctions

 On 15 October 2020, the European Union sanctioned Popov in connection with the poisoning of Alexei Navalny.
 The sanctions include a ban on entry into the EU and on financial transactions, as well as an asset freeze.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.